 Though Planned Parenthood does not facilitate fetal tissue donation in Missouri, unnecessary restrictions on scientific research send the wrong message to scientific researchers and institutions that Missouri is trying to attract for academic and economic purposes.

-This bill manipulates a statute that is intended to inform a person who has a miscarriage about their options.
+This bill manipulates a law that is intended to inform a person who has a miscarriage about their options.

 House Bill 194 takes a statute meant to provide information about miscarriage, inserts nonmedical language, and applies it to a person who has an abortion.